dcunha95/VRPSolverInstall/README.md

 If you are already using Linux, you will only need to follow steps 1, 4, 5 and 7.
 Note that the script is designed for Ubuntu 22.04 LTS, so if you are using another distro you will need to modify the script `part2_linux_setup.sh` to use the appropriate package manager, and possibly solve other issues.

+**DISCLAIMER**: Please note that the provided scripts come with no warranty, of any kind.

 ## Main usage guide

 1. **Download this repository in a common folder**